rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-coturn/index.md

 ## How to use this module in a project

+A (sub)domain for the coturn server should be configured with the DNS A record for the (sub)domain pointing to the host server.
 [Coturn](https://github.com/coturn/coturn) configuration is done by provisioning Consul key-values during project deployment.
-The TURN Server module repository includes terraform modules for provisioning configuration to the Consul key-value store in the correct key-value structure.
+The STUN/TURN Server module repository includes terraform modules `deploy-coturn-domain-configuration` and `deploy-coturn-ports-configuration` for provisioning configuration to the Consul key-value store in the correct key-value structure.

-Before deploying the coturn module, certificates for the stun and turn subdomains for the project should be provisioned to Certbot as described in the [service proxy module documentation](/rollyourown/project_modules/service_proxy/#certbot-related-configuration)

 {{< more "secondary">}}